Medicinal plants on display in new exhibit at NY Botanical Garden

 The lifesaving parts of these plants come from the leaves or roots or bark.
 The rosy periwinkle leaves have been used to make chemotherapy to save children all over the world.

 The bark of one plant is still used to prevent and treat malaria in a drink similar to a gin and tonic.
-In other medicine plants, the roots hold all the magic.
+In other medicinal plants, the roots hold all the magic.

 "It's used for treating an enlarged prostate, in fact it's calleld 'Old Man's Friend'," said Dr. Boom.